19 Facts About My So-Called Life

 During the entire series run, the character of Tino was mentioned, but never seen.

-6. The Show Filmed at a Real High School.
+6. The SERIES WAS Filmed at a Real High School.

 The Pittsburgh-based Liberty High School is fictional.
 My So-Called Life was shot on location at University High School in Los Angeles.
 Filming took place during the school year, so students, teachers, and classes had to be shifted to other parts of the school that weren’t being used for production.
 The school was also used in 7th Heaven, Joan of Arcadia, and Arrested Development.

-7. Series Creator Winnie Holzman has a cameo.
+7. Series Creator Winnie Holzman MADE a cameo.

 She played teacher Mrs. Krzyzanowski in the episode “Father Figures.”
 Holzman only appeared in one episode during the series run.